Chaitanya2923/LanguageDetection/README.md

 # LanguageDetection
-Used to predict the language spoken.
-This is constrained to Indian Languages only, but could defenitely be extended.
+Used to predict the language from the audio sample.
+This is constrained to Indian Languages only, but could be extended.
 There are 10 different languages on which the model is trained.
 ##### Bengali, Hindi, Malayalam, Punjabi, Telugu, Gujarati, Kannada, Marathi, Tamil, Urdu.
 The model is trained using 100,000 different samples in every language.